 The average amount for showers would be around $25.
 Showers are a great time to pitch in for group gifts to purchase an elevated item from the registry.

 What do You Get as a Baby Shower Gift for a Coworker?

 For small individual gifts off a registry, onesies and diapers make great choices.
 They'll go through lots of these, and most places will let them exchange diapers for other sizes, so be sure to give a gift receipt for those.

 Browse our novelty onesies guide here for inspiration.

 What is a Good Gift for Coworkers?

-It's a common stereotype that there's little to be desired when it comes to office coffee, and most often that's the case.
+It's a common stereotype that there's little to be desired when it comes to office coffee, and often that's the case.
 Pay attention to if they're a coffee or tea drinker and get something in the realm of mugs, accessories, or gift sets.
 Tumblers are eco-friendly and practical as well.

 Stationery is one of my favorite office gifts to receive.
 Monogrammed stationery or journals can help with organization and are personalized.

 If it's appropriate for your work environment, alcohol gifts are easy to do.
 Read your employee handbook and channel the vibes of the office.
-If the company sponsors monthly mixers during work hours, those scotch caramels are probably fine.
+If the company sponsors monthly mixers during work hours, those scotch caramels are probably okay.